How to ACT Guidance Challenge

 For some firms, committing to a plan to collect data will be the starting point.
 This may be acceptable (in particular for small firms) but should be a step towards more activity, including setting milestones and targets.

 Many firms are concerned about data collection and disclosure, and in particular about how they will be judged for the information they provide.
-However, there are a few areas of business where it makes sense to ignore issues.
-Investors are bound to demonstrate their own commitments in this area and to match requests or demands that they have made to companies they invest in.
-Remuneration and Board Diversity have, for example, become much more common agenda items for shareholder resolutions or AGM questions.
+However, there are few areas of business where it makes sense to ignore issues.
+Moreover, investors have their own commitments in this area, for example, companies they invest in.
+Remuneration and Board Diversity have become much more common agenda items for shareholder resolutions or AGM questions (including during more politically constrained times).

 Transparency is the start of the conversation on how to improve and progress, and it should be multi-directional.
 The opportunity to share information across the firm is not just about visibility of policies and practice, it is a way to reinforce staff engagement and connection to the commitments the firm has made.